 1. Demanding interviews:

 - When companies hire individuals that are not keen and diligent in their work, it will not only hurt the production and output of the company, but the employee himself feels less enthusiastic about working in the company.
-On the opposite side, if the employee recruits a suitable and fit person for the job, then he/she is able to enjoy the job more and would eventually result in a satisfying performance.
-This is the main reason why many companies include tough interview questions, so as to measure whether the candidate is a suitable match for the job applied and whether or not he can be successful in the field.
+On the opposite side, if the employee recruits a suitable and fit person for the job, then he/she can enjoy the job more and would eventually result in a satisfying performance.
+This is the main reason why many companies include tough interview questions, to measure whether the candidate is a suitable match for the job applied and whether or not he can be successful in the field.

 2. Lengthy interview procedures: